jexp/multilog/README.markdown

 A side-by-side logfile viewer that synchronizes on timestamps in logfiles.
 Useful for cluster setups or correlation between app-server and database logs.

+Timestamps are removed from the logfile output and put in the first column to save width.

 Can handle offset (in seconds) per logfile.

+Uses "chronies" for date parsing, make sure to install that gem first.

 Usage
 =====